Help is on the way!

 Understanding how your plan works is the first step to getting the support you need.
 For most people with Original Medicare, these services fall under Part B. Let’s look at what that means for you and the benefits that come with this coverage.

-How Your Medicare Plan Covers Telehealth
+How Your Plan Covers Online Therapy

 If you have Original Medicare, your mental health services, including online therapy, are covered under Part B. This is the part of your plan that covers outpatient medical care.
 Medicare now recognizes that telehealth is a vital way to deliver care, so it covers outpatient mental health therapy provided through phone or video calls.